Morel-Tech/square-connect-dart/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://github.com/mtwichel/square-connect-flutter-library)
 # Square Connect Flutter

 This project is a wip extending the Square Connect APIs.
 You can learn more about them here https://developer.squareup.com/docs/api/connect/v2.
-At the moment, the CatalogAPI, CustomersAPI, LocationsAPI, and OrdersAPI are implemented.
+At the moment, the CatalogAPI, CustomersAPI, LocationsAPI, OrdersAPI, TransactionsAPI, and EmployeesAPI are implemented.

 ## Getting Started